-One of my earliest rejection letters, from age 22.
+Let me show you one of my earliest rejection letters, from age 22.
 This rejection letter reshaped my entire thought process around rejection and in retrospect was foundational in my career.

 Let me walk you through how it blew my young mind and made me rethink how I would view rejections forever.
 Most writers would do well to reframe rejection in the manner that I did after receiving this letter.
 Since this letter, rejection causes me no anxiety at all.

 Let me walk through the salient features of this Weird Tales rejection letter.
+You can listen to the podcast below, or read the article further below.

 First off, it was composed on a typewriter.